LL2323/Markdown/README.md

 Birthday: | December 18, 2018

-### If you want to know more about me you can find my breed on the wiki!
+### If you want to know more about me you can find my breed on the wiki:
 https://en.wikipedia.org/wiki/Labrador_Retriever